grooosy/ruyaa-capital-ai/README.md

 # RuyaaCapital Staging

-This is a manual trigger commit to push staging for Vercel Preview deployment.
+This commit is to trigger staging deployment to the new valid domain config.
-We are forcing this via github.com/api.